schladt/GIMC/README.md

 ## The Super Simple Sandbox

-GISM includes a very stripped down malware analysis sandbox.
+GIMC includes a very stripped down malware analysis sandbox.
 The sandbox is much simpler than nearly all commercial or community malware sandboxes but it's very quick, easy to deploy, and highly customizable.
-It provides the underlying dynamic analysis for GISM's discriminator network fitness evaluation.
+It provides the underlying dynamic analysis for GIMC's discriminator network fitness evaluation.

 ### sandbox controller configuration